dwyl/learn-tdd/README.md

 + (_**Optional**_) _**Bonus Levels require**_ you to
 [_install_ **Node.js**](https://nodejs.org/download/)

+### What is Software Testing and TDD?

+If you're new to Testing Driven Development (**TDD**) read: http://en.wikipedia.org/wiki/Software_testing <br />

+And watch:
+- Video intro to Software Development Lifecycle: http://youtu.be/qMkV_TDdDeA
+- "What is Software Testing" video: http://youtu.be/UZy1Dj9JIg4
+- "**How to Write Clean, Testable Code**": http://youtu.be/XcT4yYu_TTs (ignore the Java code focus on the general principals )

 ## How?

 The *first* thing you need to *understand* is that writing code following TDD (*discipline*) is a (*slightly*) different approach from simply diving into solving the problem (*without a test*).